amicable’s guide to financial separation when you divorce or legally separate in England and Wales

 How do you separate finances before divorce?

-You can get a Separation Agreement with your ex in the interim before you divorce.
-A Separation Agreement outlines how you intend to split your finances once you have separated.
-It’s important to note that Separation Agreements are not the final say, you will need to get a consent order sealed through the courts to legalise your agreement.
+You can get a separation agreement with your ex in the interim before you divorce.
+A separation agreement outlines how you intend to split your finances once you have separated.
+It’s important to note that separation agreements are not the final say, you will need to get a consent order sealed through the courts to legalise your agreement.

 How are finances divided in separation?